ste163/vislit-tauri-poc/README.md

 - good DX and export pipelines by default
 - smaller footprint
 - would require re-writing backend
+- would be more parsing on the client, but this also makes it easier to test, as mocking tauri apis is supported by default.
+Mocking + testing Electron is not simple

 ### Staying with Electron

 - Chromium UI is shared by all OS's
 - vue dev tools
 - tightly reliant on many open-source projects like `lowdb` and an electron `template`.
 Electron requires a bit of setup to get a good dev workflow
+- more resource overhead

 ## Running the project